I am Butterfingers, mostly because I’m quite the klutz.

 Spending my childhood as an immigrant in a strong Afrikaans culture was humbling.
 I found out what it meant to be different from a very young age — I was teased for bringing strange foods to school and for having different customs.
 I was embarrassed to be Asian, to stand out like a sore thumb, and now as an adult, I’m embarrassed again.
 But this time, because a sad kind of embarrassment… to admit I steered away from my culture in my youth when there’s so much depth and beauty behind it.

-My blog’s purpose is to keep a record of the recipes I love and create (mostly Taiwanese recipes my parents use), as well as creative recipes inspired by both Taiwanese and South African food culture, to introduce new flavours, new textures, new ingredients to locals.
-My blog has evolved over the years… and now I’m learning more and more on feminism, sharing stories on what it’s like to be a woman of colour in South Africa’s advertising industry, what it’s like to be East Asian in a race-sensitive country like ours, to be Asian South African and it all fits.
+My blog’s purpose is to keep a record of the recipes I love and create (mostly Taiwanese recipes my parents use), as well as a space for creative recipes inspired by both Taiwanese and South African food culture, to introduce new flavours, new textures, new ingredients to locals.
+My blog has evolved over the years… and as I’m learning more and more on intersectional feminism, I share stories on what it’s like to be a woman of colour in South Africa’s advertising and food media industry, what it’s like to be East Asian diaspora.

 Want to know more about Taiwanese food?